Handweavers Guild of America: Activities

 In 1986 the HGA held Convergence '86 in Toronto, Canada, its first biennial meeting outside the U.S.

 The conference was co-hosted by the Ontario Crafts Council and the Ontario Handweavers & Spinners.

 About 2,000 weavers and spinners attended the conference and more than forty galleries in Toronto and the region gave weaving exhibitions.

-Today, Convergence® is a prominent biennial conference that brings together thousands of fiber arts enthusiasts to enjoy exhibits by artists from around the world, take seminars and workshops by prestigious and innovative leaders, build community, tour artist studios, and shop at a fiber art marketplace.
+Today, Convergence® is a biennial conference that brings together fiber arts to observe exhibits by artists from around the world, take seminars and workshops by leaders and innovators, contribute to community, tour artist studios, and shop at a fiber art marketplace.